Kim Returns to Lesvos – Refugee Journey to Lesvos

 Stage 2 Camp

 This is where needs are assessed, the refugees are counted, their location of origin is determined.
 Back in 2015 this was a big area next to a nightclub, today it is a smaller space run by UNHCR.
-We stopped here for some time, a boat had not long arrived and most of the people on the boat were from Afghanistan.
-Amir was able to help with translation.
 At stage 2 refugees can change their clothes, if they have their own and/or swap them for dry clothing.
 A bus then takes them down to Moria where they will be registered and then allocated somewhere to stay.

 Refugees do receive funding from the EU.
 This money is provided on a card which is topped up on a monthly basis.
 The card can then work like Visa/Mastercard.
 It can be used in shops (like the supermarket next door to Moria) to buy goods.
 Refugees are able to use the bus for free.
 And the money they receive is allocated based on whether they are male or female and how many children they may have.
 The system is flawed.
 The card can take a long time to get in the first place – until then, you rely on your own funds and the food and aid distribution in the camp.
 You may get lucky and be offered a trip to Humans4Humanity, or another NGO on the island.
 You may get your card but regularly the payments aren’t processed and refugees are left with no funds.
 This is another example of how refugee’s mental health and sanity can be chipped away at.